 What you can do for your website is to start building relationships with the local media by encouraging them to try your products or services.
 In the media world, it is commonly known as X-Deals.
 For example, if you are a bakery, you can send your best bread to a local news reporter and email him to ask if he could review it for you.

 Optimizing a website is difficult.
-You’ll have to use up a lot of time, effort, money and, most importantly, patience to make your page go number one.
-If your pages don’t appear in the first page after a day, don’t fret.
+You’ll have to use up a lot of time, effort, money, and, most importantly, patience to make your page go number one.
+If your pages don’t appear on the first page after a day, don’t fret.
 It’s part of a process.
 Just keep going.
 Good luck!